ACTIVISM

 Postscript

-There was a weekly gay night at the Rainbow in the 1980s, but it would be almost 15 years later before an explicitly gay-friendly dance club called Thekla would open in 1993.
+It would be almost 15 years later before an explicitly LGBTQ+-friendly dance club called Thekla would open in 1993.
 In 2004, the first gay-owned, gay-advertised dance bar, Jake’s on 4th Avenue opened as an old-school gay bar centered around dancing, drag shows and alcohol.
 Now, most downtown Olympia bars are at least somewhat LGBTQ+-friendly.
 The Conestoga action was not Stonewall, but it was a turning point in our small town.
 In some parts of the country, that evolution never happened.
 Worse yet, the clock is going backward.
 In that context, the Conestoga protest remains a touchstone of how people can stand up for equal rights—and have fun doing it.